Descanonge/tomate/doc/source/scanning.rst

 ----------------

 The coordinates values found by scanning might not have the desired units.
-One can rely one the :func:`coordinates.coord.change_units_other` default function or use a custom function instead by using :func:`constructor.Constructor.set_coords_units_conversion`.
+One can rely one the :func:`coordinates.coord.Coord.change_units_other` default function or use a custom function instead by using :func:`constructor.Constructor.set_coords_units_conversion`.